-Each year as the weather becomes warmer; we all flee our winter hibernation and become significantly more physically active.
-As a result, emergency rooms and urgent care facilities see a large spike in the number of hand and wrist injuries between May and October.
-Injuries such as lacerations; fractures; dislocations; tendonitis and infections are some of the most common reasons for office appointments and hand surgical procedures during the spring and summer.
-People of all ages are much more prone to hand and wrist ailments when more physically active at work, gardening, and golfing or even at the pool or beach.
+As the weather becomes warmer, we all flee our winter hibernation and become significantly more physically active each year.
+As a result, emergency rooms and urgent care facilities see a considerable spike in the number of hand and wrist injuries between May and October.
+Injuries such as lacerations, fractures; dislocations; tendonitis, and infections are common reasons for office appointments and hand surgical procedures during the spring and summer.
+People of all ages are much more prone to hand and wrist ailments when more physically active at work, gardening, golfing, or even at the pool or beach.

-No one ever expects to sustain an injury, however, there are some simple things you can do to prevent them.
+No one ever expects to sustain an injury.
+However, there are some simple things you can do to prevent them.
 Always wear gloves as your first line of defense when using power tools, lawnmowers, and trimmers.
-Read and abide by all safety instructions when cleaning or unclogging your mower, trimmer, or chainsaw.
+When cleaning or unclogging your mower, trimmer, or chainsaw, read and abide by all safety instructions.
 Always make sure that the motor is off when doing maintenance or cleaning.
-Although this may be common sense, many of us who are in a hurry forget to protect ourselves from injury or falsely think that “it can never happen to me”.
+Although this may be common sense, many of us in a hurry forget to protect ourselves from injury or falsely think that “it can never happen to me.”

-If you, unfortunately, are a victim of one of these summertime overuse injuries please call and make an appointment.
-In many cases, early diagnosis and preventative treatments can reduce downtime from enjoyable physical activities.
+If you, unfortunately, are a victim of one of these summertime overuse injuries, please call and make an appointment.
+Early diagnosis and preventative treatments can reduce downtime from enjoyable physical activities in many cases.
 However, if you have sustained a traumatic injury, please seek medical care urgently.
-Princeton Orthopaedic Associates offers urgent care appointments at our Princeton, Monroe, and Robbinsville offices, Monday-Friday (8am-4pm) and Saturdays(8am-11am).
-Have a safe, healthy active summer.
+Princeton Orthopaedic Associates offers urgent care appointments at our Princeton, Monroe, and Robbinsville offices, Monday-Friday (8 am-4 pm) and Saturdays(8 am-11 am).
+Have a safe, healthy, active summer.